-Table 6.15Fourier transform routines.
+Table 6.15 Fourier transform routines.

 Table 6.15 gives an overview of the available routines.
-The figures in Appendix B2 shows the
+The figures in Appendix B2 shows the calling tree of the FT routines relevant for 2DVAR.

 Remark: the 2DVAR implementation can be made more efficient by using a real-to-real FFT routine rather than a complex-to-complex one as implemented now.
 Since AWDP satisfies the requirements in terms of computational speed, this has low priority.